ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/overview/documents/conflicts-view.markdown

 ![Figure 5.
 Studio.
 No conflicts.](images/conflicts_view_5.png)

-Another way to reolve all the issues in this page is to press the Reolve all conflicts button and chose how to resolve them:
+Another way to solve all the issues in this page is to press the Resolve all conflicts button and chose how to resolve them:

 <span class="float-left">![Figure 6.
 Studio. resolve_conflicts_button.](images/resolve_conflicts_button.png)